Skip to main content

 On the list page

-Within the list page under Cameras > Monitor > Cameras, you can add the following 6 columns to show wireless connectivity status.
+In the list page under Cameras > Monitor > Cameras, you can add the following six columns to display the wireless connectivity status.

-The Wireless enabled column will indicate whether wireless is enabled or disabled.
-The Configured SSIDs column will list primary, secondary and backup (optional) SSIDs.
-If wireless is enabled, the SSID column indicates which one it is connected to.
-The Signal strength and WPA state columns will indicate the wireless connectivity status.
+The Wireless Enabled column indicate whether wireless is enabled or disabled.
+The Configured SSIDs column lists the primary, secondary, and optional backup SSIDs.
+If wireless is enabled, the SSID column displays the connected SSID.
+The Signal Strength and WPA State columns indicate the wireless connectivity status.

 On the camera’s Network page

-Within the network tab of each camera under Wireless, you can find the camera’s LAN IP, public IP, gateway, DNS, SSID, and signal strength.
+In the Network tab of each camera under Wireless, you can view the camera's LAN IP, public IP, gateway, DNS, SSID, and signal strength.

 Remove Wireless Profile from a camera

-Follow the steps below to remove a wireless profile from a specific camera.
+Perform the following steps to remove a wireless profile from a specific camera.

 1. From the Meraki dashboard, navigate to Cameras > Monitor > Cameras